dwd0tcom/strava-scriptable-widget/README.md

 1. Create a new Strava App

-2. Fill out every detail
+2. Fill out every detail (As website, you can use your own or something like `https://sampleapp.strava.com`

 3. Set **call-back domain** to `developers.strava.com`